agronholm/typeguard/README.rst

    * 100% reliable at finding the function object to be checked (does not need to check the garbage collector)
    * can check the type of the return value
+   * wraps returned generators (async or regular) and type checks yields, sends and returns
    * adds an extra frame to the call stack for every call to a decorated function
 #. using ``with TypeChecker('packagename'):``: